anaverageone/AdvancedNLP/README.md

 Meruyert Nurberdikhanova

-## Folders with files
+## Files
-- Code: contains the following .ipynb files:
+The .ipynb files in this repository are:
 - extract_dependent_head_and_constituent.ipynb: is a Jupyter notebook to extract the dependent of target word and the head + full constituent from the head word